MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-optimize-cost.md

 ## Set quotas on resources

 AmlCompute comes with a quota, or limit, configuration.
-This quota is by VM family, for example, Dv2 series, NCv3 series.
+This quota is by VM family, for example, Dv2 series or NCv3 series.
 The quota varies by region for each subscription.
 Subscriptions start with small defaults.
-Use this setting to control the amount of Amlcompute resources available to be spun up in your subscription.
+Use this setting to control the amount of AmlCompute resources available to be spun up in your subscription.
 For more information, see [Azure Machine Learning Compute](how-to-manage-quotas.md#azure-machine-learning-compute).

 Also, you can configure workspace level quota by VM family for each workspace within a subscription.
 This approach gives you more granular control on the costs that each workspace might incur and restricts certain VM families.
 For more information, see [Workspace-level quotas](how-to-manage-quotas.md#workspace-level-quotas).

 To set quotas at the workspace level:

 1. Open the [Azure portal](https://portal.azure.com) and then select any workspace in your subscription.
-1. Select **Support + troubleshooting** > **Usages + quotas** in the workspace menu.
+1. Select **Support + Troubleshooting** > **Usage + quotas** in the workspace menu.
 1. Select **View quota** to view quotas in Azure Machine Learning studio.
 1. From this page, you can find your subscription and region in order to set quotas.